olivergg/scalajs-ionic-starttabs/README.md

 ```
 dist
 ```
-dist is just an alias to ";cleanOutputJS ;packageJSDependencies ;packageScalaJSLauncher ;compileHtmlProdTask ;fullOptJS"
+`dist` is just an alias to
+`";cleanOutputJS ;packageJSDependencies ;packageScalaJSLauncher ;compileHtmlProdTask ;fullOptJS"`

 Then, you can use :

 ```
 ionic run
 ```
-to run it on a connected device
+to launch the application on a connected device

 TODO